nineworldsbooks/nineworldsbooks.github.io/_posts/2013-06-07-scattershot.md

 	                                                               | 1  | Verified      |
 	                                                               | 2  | Not Verified! |

+Want to contribute?
 The Scattershot repo can be found [here](https://github.com/jsrn/Scattershot).

 ### Good Reads